Things to Know To Insure Suzuki Vehicles

 The Suzuki Swift costs more to insure than other, similar vehicles, due to its poor performance with accident claims.
 The Insurance Bureau of Canada collects information on accident claims from across the country.
 From this data, patterns emerge, against which each model compares in a number of insurance categories.

-In the case of accident benefits, the Swift has a frequent occurrence of these claims compared with the average.
+In the case of accident benefits, Swift has a frequent occurrence of these claims compared with the average.
 This suggests that the driver and passengers in a Swift may not be as safely protected as with other cars.
 The remaining Suzuki models fall into national averages for this category.

 The Grand Vitara doesn’t have the same issue working against it for basic insurance costs, under which accident benefits fall.
 It does, however, have poor statistics that drive up the cost of collision coverage.
 The IBC rates the average costs of collision claims of a vehicle model and year against the average of all vehicles.
-When it comes to the Grand Vitara, model years regularly exceed average.
+When it comes to the Grand Vitara, model years regularly exceed the average.
 The 2009 Grand Vitara, for example, cost 122 percent of the national average, just above the high point of the average range.
 The Grand Vitara XL7 from 2006 came in at 170 percent of average.
 Since these models cost insurers more to repair, premiums are higher from the start for consumers.

 Recalls and Other Issues with Suzuki Vehicles